The Lantern in the Dark

 Amanda rested gloved fingers lightly upon the pommel of one rapier.

-“And leadership requires money.”
+“And leadership requires gold.”

 Kenton nodded grimly.
 “Exactly…”